fuzzylogicxx/fuzzylogic/posts/big-zuu-mecca-bbc2.md

 > Chef and rapper Big Zuu makes a pilgrimage to Mecca on a personal spiritual journey to try and understand more about his faith and what it means to be 'a good Muslim'.

 I really liked some of the contradictory things Big Zuu tried to reconcile.
 For example could he be a good mulsim but also enjoy some western ways such as alcohol?
-How would he feel being in Saudi Arabia (Jeddah and Mecca) in light of negative way the region is stereotyped, and is the fee of nearly £8000 paid to the Saudi government the best place to use his money.
+How would he feel being in Saudi Arabia (Jeddah and Mecca) in light of negative way the region is stereotyped?
+And is the fee of nearly £8000 paid to the Saudi government the best place to use his money?

-In the end there’s a nice theme where Zuu say he’s not perfect nor will he become so but that understanding his faith is just part of striving to become the best version of himself.
+In the end there’s a nice theme where Zuu say he’s not perfect nor will he become so… but that understanding his faith is part of striving to become the best version of himself.